 Hardly any support through public interest for feminism is left, but the feminist regime has not yet toppled.
 It won’t topple, but it is declining, slowly, because of lack of replacements that were supplied out of public interest.
 Feminist rule is vanishing and will vanish completely through attrition.
 The question is what will take its place.

-We now no longer have democratic regimes in place, but we do have systems of government throughout the world that are totalitarian.
+We now no longer have democratic regimes in place, but we do have systems of government throughout the world that are totalitarian and are increasingly becoming totalitarian.
 That is what feminism created.
 Feminism will not maintain the totalitarianism that was created.
 It can’t.
 There are not sufficient feminists to do it with, and the number of feminists is declining.
 Still, there are other ideologies that can and will, all depending with their success on the degree of buy-in by the public, the extent of public support that was created through propaganda and continuing indoctrination steered by the totalitarian systems that happen to be in control of, amongst other things, the education systems.

 However, not even the education systems can keep on indoctrinating along feminist party-lines if the waning public support of the feminist ideology also produces fewer feminist teachers or teachers who willingly teach feminist dogma without truly believing it themselves.